kuzzleio/sdk-javascript/doc/7/controllers/document/search/index.md

 :::

 ::: warning
-When using a cursor with the `scroll` option, Elasticsearch has to duplicate the transaction log to keep the same result during the entire scroll session.
+When using a cursor with the `scroll` option, Elasticsearch duplicates the transaction log to keep the same result during the entire scroll session.
 It can lead to memory leaks if a scroll duration too great is provided, or if too many scroll sessions are open simultaneously.
 :::